List of Wentworth characters: Kay Donaldson

 Kay Donaldson (Davini Malcolm) (season 2) is Oliver's new wife, and Artie and Sophie's stepmother.
 After Liz appears at the house to give them letters while on parole, she tells Liz it may be weird to encounter them after so long.

 Trina Jenkins

 Trina Jenkins (Maria Angelico) (season 2) is Boomer's sister, who visits her and reveals she and Boomer's ex-boyfriend Daz are now together.

 Rachel Sanger

 Rachel Sanger (Annie Jones) (season 2) is a parole officer who has an affair with Derek Channing, which Ferguson uses to blackmail her into giving her information, allowing her to discover Channing's ownership of illegal brothels.

 Graham Dalby

 Graham Dalby (Tony Rickards) (season 2) is a lawyer who represents Franky after she stabs Bates.
-He later visits Bea to inform her of her options, but she only requested he visit so she could be in the visitor's center at the same time as Brayden Holt.
+He later visits Bea to inform her of her options, but she only requested he visit so she could be in the visitor center at the same time as Brayden Holt.